 We develop tiny, sustained-release, drug delivery products designed to deliver drug at a controlled and steady rate for months or years.
-We are focused on treatment of chronic eye diseases utilizing our core technology platforms, Durasert and BioSilicon.
+We are focused on treatment of chronic diseases of the back of the eye utilizing our core technology platforms, Durasert and BioSilicon.
 We currently have three approved products and two principal product candidates under development, which represent successive generations of our Durasert technology platform.

 ILUVIEN.
-Our most recently approved product is an injectable, sustained-release micro-insert for the treatment of vision impairment associated with chronic DME considered insufficiently responsive to available therapies.
-This product has received marketing authorization in the U.K., Austria, France, Germany and Portugal, and has been recommended for approval in Italy and Spain.
-The product is being developed by our licensee, Alimera, and will be marketed under the name ILUVIEN.
-Alimera has announced its intention to proceed with the direct commercial launch of ILUVIEN in three European countries in 2013, with Germany expected in the first quarter, the U.K. in the second quarter and France in the third quarter, and has completed a \$40.0 million equity financing to provide additional capital to launch ILUVIEN in those three countries.
-Alimera also indicated its intention to resubmit its NDA for
+Our most recently approved product is an injectable, sustained-release micro-insert for the treatment of vision impairment associated with chronic diabetic macular edema considered insufficiently responsive to available therapies ("DME").
+This product, to be marketed under the name ILUVIEN®, is being developed by our licensee, Alimera Sciences, Inc. ("Alimera").
+ILUVIEN for DME has received marketing authorization in the U.K., Austria, France, Germany, Portugal and Spain, and has been recommended for marketing authorization in Italy.
+Alimera has announced its plans to launch the direct commercialization of ILUVIEN for DME in Germany, the U.K. and France in 2013 and its pursuit of pricing and reimbursement in those countries.

-ILUVIEN for DME to the FDA during the first quarter of 2013, following receipt of the 2011 CRL.
-Based on a June 2012 meeting with the FDA, Alimera reported that it intends to use data from its two previously completed pivotal Phase III clinical trials and to focus on the population of patients with chronic DME considered insufficiently responsive to available therapies, the same group for which regulatory approval was granted in various EU countries.
+Alimera reported its intention to respond in the first quarter of 2013 to the second Complete Response Letter ("2011 CRL") received from the U.S. Food and Drug Administration ("FDA") in November 2011 with respect to the New Drug Application ("NDA") for ILUVIEN for DME.
+Based on a June 2012 meeting with the FDA, Alimera reported that it plans to respond to the issues raised by the FDA in the 2011 CRL, including additional analysis of the benefits and risks of ILUVIEN, based on clinical data from its two previously completed pivotal Phase III clinical trials, and to focus on the population of patients with chronic DME considered insufficiently responsive to available therapies, the same indication for which regulatory approval was granted in various EU countries.